top of page

 Uncovering the issues is the first step to being able to make the right changes for your team.

-Think about providing guidelines to support a healthy team culture
+- Think about providing guidelines to support a healthy team culture

 If you want to reduce the pressure your team are feeling to read and respond to email outside of the working day, can you set a guideline that only critical email is sent outside of a certain timeframe (e.g. 8am – 6pm)?

-Consider introducing a ‘focused hour’ where your team are able to switch off from email, not be concerned about appearing offline and be able to focus on achieving the tasks that can really only be done effective in a state of deeper focus.
+Consider introducing a ‘focused hour’ where your team are able to switch off from email, not be concerned about appearing offline and be able to focus on achieving the tasks that can really only be done effectively in a state of deeper focus.
 You can set a particular time that the whole team can use for focused work.
-Or you can create a culture, which understands the value of focused work and empowers employees with the confidence to schedule and communicate their own focused work hours
+Or you can create a culture, which understands the value of focused work and empowers employees with the confidence to schedule and communicate their own focused work hours.

-Explore training to enhance your digital culture
+- Explore training to enhance your digital culture

 Entrenched beliefs once held about the ways we should work have been shattered.
 Dynamics once thought not possible are happening.
 We have never had a better time to increase collaboration, cut through email inefficiency, explore asynchronous working, invest in the wellbeing side of technology use and enhance performance and innovation.